urvi-p/CMPUT404-assignment-css-hell/README.md

 =============
 In HTML Files:
 - removed the style tags from the html files
-- added "<link rel="stylesheet" href="styles.css" />" to include the css file styles
+- added "&lt;link rel="stylesheet" href="styles.css" /&gt;" to include the css file styles
 In CSS:
 - changed background and text colors
 - changed fonts